-As with all rounds of HINTS, HINTS 5 will provide NCI with a comprehensive assessment of the American public's current access to and use of information about cancer across the cancer care continuum from cancer prevention, early detection, diagnosis, treatment, and survivorship.
-The content of each HINTS 5 data collection cycle will focus on understanding the degree to which members of the general population understand vital cancer prevention messages.
-In addition to this traditional HINTS content, each round of HINTS 5 will have specific topical content for trending in areas of recent developments in the communication environment.
+As with all rounds of HINTS, HINTS 5 is providing NCI with a comprehensive assessment of the American public's current access to and use of information about cancer across the cancer care continuum from cancer prevention, early detection, diagnosis, treatment, and survivorship.
+The content of each HINTS 5 data collection cycle focuses on understanding the degree to which members of the general population understand vital cancer prevention messages.
+In addition to this standard HINTS content, each round of HINTS 5 has specific topical content for trending in areas of recent developments in the communication environment.
+For Cycle 2, the topics of special interest included: